neuralrp/neuralrp/README.md

 ## Built for SillyTavern Ecosystem Compatibility

 NeuralRP was designed to work with SillyTavern cards, not replace them.
 Every compatibility decision prioritizes preserving your existing work.

-### Bidirectional Sync Without Data Loss
-A fundamental principle of NeuralRP is character and world cards.
-You should be able to bring your old ones in, edit them in app or in the JSON, and have it automatically sync.
-And those of you with a hundred of them, there's tagging.
+This was a core feature since v1.0.0, and it's continued through all the feature updates.
+The JSON and SQLite sync is intelligent and just makes sense.

-- **Smart sync (v1.8.0)** — Timestamp-based conflict resolution.
+- **Bi-Directional Smart sync** — Timestamp-based conflict resolution between JSON cards and the NeuralRP database.
 Edit cards in either NeuralRP or externally without losing changes.

 - **Automatic tag preservation** — Import a card with tags?
 They're extracted and stored.
 Export it?
 Tags are included.